wdporter/i-am-that-vuepress/94-you-are-beyond-space-and-time/readme.md

 **Q:**&ensp;What about you?
 Do you continue in awareness?

-**M:**&ensp;The person, the ‘I am this body, this mind, this chain of memories, this bundle of desires and fears’ disappears, but something you may call identity remains.
+**M:**&ensp;The person, the “I am this body, this mind, this chain of memories, this bundle of desires and fears” disappears, but something you may call identity remains.
 It enables me to become a person when required.
 Love creates its own necessities, even of becoming a person.

 **Q:**&ensp;It is said that Reality manifests itself as existence–consciousness–bliss.
 Are they absolute or relative?